SAP/openui5-docs/docs/Step_2_A_First_Unit_Test_b81736e.md

 > There must be at least one assertion per QUnit test.
 If the actual value matches the expected value then the test is successful.
 However, if there are more assertions in a test case and a subsequent assertion fails, the whole test fails with the error message of the failed assertion.
 >
 > There are also other types of assertions, for example the `ok` assertion that does not check the type.
 For more details, have a look at the official QUnit documentation.

+The assert object – a special object injected by QUnit – is passed on as a reference to the function.
+QUnit is loaded once for the whole unit testing part of the app.

 > ### Note:
 > The main page for calling the unit tests is `webapp/test/unit/unitTests.qunit.html`.
 In this file we load the QUnit runtime and an `AllTests.js` file that loads and directly executes all files with unit tests.
 The other content of this file is just HTML for displaying the QUnit test result page.